wiimmers/keyring-search/README.md

 ### Linux - Secret Service
 If using the Linux Secret Service platform, the keystore is stored as a HashMap, and thus is more liberal with the keys that can be searched.
-The by method will take any parameter passed and attempt to search for the user defined key.
+Using the different search functions will search for those keys, with the exception of `by_target` searching for the key `application`.
+For more control over the `by` parameter, call the platform specific `search_items`.
 ```rust
 use keyring_search::{Search, Limit, List};